 Research

 My background is in comparative literary studies, but my work is interdisciplinary.
-Recent work explores the ethics and politics of research and writing in the contemporary moment, focusing particularly on how contemporary writers experiment with ‘touch’ as methodology.
+Recent work explores the ethics and politics of research and writing in the contemporary moment.

-Reading Frictions: Memory, Violence, and the Politics of Touch in Contemporary World Literature discusses how contemporary writers engage the politics of touch to represent diverse histories of modern violence and to imagine anti-colonial forms of relation and collectivity in the present.
-It considers issues including the limits of empathy, the possibilities of speculative thinking, and the relationship between writing and resistance.
+Reading Frictions: Memory, Violence, and the Politics of Touch in Contemporary World Literature (forthcoming, 2027) discusses how contemporary writers experiment with touch and speculation to remember diverse histories of modern violence and imagine anti-colonial forms of relation in the present.

-I have also written about various topics including techno-touch in Afrofuturist film (The Senses & Society); ‘subjunctive’ remembering (Berghahn Books); Han Kang’s The Vegetarian’s re-imagining of postcolonial resistance (Journal of Postcolonial Writing); and the ethics of contingency and care in exhibition curation (Women’s History Review).
+I have also written about various topics including decolonial feminisms (parallax ‘Reading Otherwise’); techno-touch in Afrofuturist film (The Senses & Society); ‘subjunctive’ remembering (Berghahn Books); Han Kang’s The Vegetarian’s re-imagining of postcolonial resistance (Journal of Postcolonial Writing); and the ethics of contingency and care in exhibition curation (Women’s History Review).

 Writing